-- ▶ Show the list of available kinematics: The TNC displays all tool holder kinematics (.TAB files) and all tool-holder kinematics you have already parameterized (.CFX files) - ▶ Select the desired kinematics configuration with the arrow keys and confirm your selection with the OK key.
+- ▶ Show the list of available kinematics: The TNC displays all tool holder kinematics (.TAB files) and all tool-holder kinematics you have already parameterized (.CFX files).
+In addition, the selection window shows a preview of the currently active carrier kinematics - ▶ Select the desired kinematics configuration with the arrow keys and confirm your selection with the OK key.

-Please also note the information on tool-carrier management in combination with Dynamic Collision Monitoring (DCM): See "Tool Holder Management (DCM Software Option)" on page 363.
+Please also note the information on tool-carrier management in combination with Dynamic Collision Monitoring (DCM): See "Tool Holder Management (DCM Software Option)" on page 366.